kaw393939/module1_is601/README.md

 **Activity Type:** Hands-on Assignment
 **Activity Title:** Linux and GIT Command Cheat Sheet
 **Grading Type:** Points
-**Instructions:**
+**Submission Instructions**: Submit a link to your repository to Canvas **Instructions:**
 - Create a cheat sheet for at least 15 Linux and GIT commands.
 - The cheat sheet should be created using Vi or another text editor in the terminal.
 - Practice branching and merging in GIT by maintaining your cheat sheet in a GIT repository.
 - Set up GitHub with SSH keys and push your cheat sheet to a GitHub repository.

 **Grading Expectations:** Completeness and accuracy of the cheat sheet, proper use of GIT commands, successful branching and merging, and correctly setting up GitHub with SSH keys to publish the assignment to GitHub.

 **Alignment:**
 - Understand and navigate the Linux command line.
 - Use Vi to edit text files.